Enjoy some retail therapy

 Easy to get to, easy to get round!

-Elegant and distinctly well-heeled, the Royal Borough offers a wealth of good shopping opportunities, whether you’re after original handmade items, vintage gems, quality high-street goods or lush plants for your house or garden.
+Elegant and distinctly well-heeled, there is a wealth of good shopping opportunities, whether you’re after original handmade items, vintage gems, quality high-street goods or lush plants for your house or garden.

 And the compact town centres means you can easily explore on foot.